John Roseboro: Campanella's heir apparent

 During his first season in the major leagues, Roseboro served as backup catcher for the Dodgers' perennial All-Star catcher Roy Campanella and was being groomed to be Campanella's replacement.
 However, in January 1958, he was promoted to the starting catcher's position ahead of schedule when Campanella was badly injured in an automobile accident that left him paralyzed from the shoulders down and ended his athletic career.

 In his first full season, with the team having moved to Los Angeles, Roseboro hit for a .271 batting average, along with 14 home runs and 43 runs batted in.
 He was also named as a reserve player for the National League in the 1958 All-Star Game.
 In 1959, Roseboro led the league's catchers in putouts and in baserunners caught stealing, helping the Dodgers win the National League pennant.
 The Dodgers went on to win the 1959 World Series, defeating the Chicago White Sox in six games.

 After having a below par season in 1960, Roseboro rebounded in 1961 posting career highs with 18 home runs and 59 runs batted in.
 He also led the National League catchers in putouts and double plays and finished second in fielding percentage and in assists to earn his first Gold Glove Award when the Dodgers finished the season in second place behind the Cincinnati Reds.
 He also earned his second All-Star team berth as a reserve player in the 1961 All-Star Game.

-Roseboro and pitcher Sandy Koufax celebrate completing the sweep of the New York Yankees in the 1963 World Series.